 Learning disability explained

-Find out more about learning disability in our Learning disability explained section on the main Mencap website .
+Find out more about learning disability in our Learning disability explained section on the main Mencap website A website is a page you can go to on the internet like Google or YouTube. .

 Here you will find details of specific conditions as well as resources for healthcare professionals and employers.